riskframe/ai-rmm/framework/manage-2.4.md

 ### Manage 2.4.1.
 Establish a Disengagement and Deactivation Framework.

+Establishing a comprehensive disengagement and deactivation framework is essential for managing AI systems that exhibit performance or outcomes inconsistent with their intended use.
+This framework should define clear procedures and protocols for identifying when disengagement or deactivation is necessary, assigning responsibilities for executing these actions, and ensuring that all relevant stakeholders understand their roles and obligations.
+By implementing such a framework, organizations can effectively mitigate risks associated with AI systems and safeguard against potential negative impacts on users and stakeholders.

+Developing a comprehensive framework is crucial for managing the disengagement or deactivation of AI systems that exhibit performance or outcomes inconsistent with intended use.
+This framework should encompass clear delineations of roles and responsibilities, establish decision-making criteria, and outline procedures for taking appropriate actions in such scenarios.

 #### Sub Practices

 1. Develop a comprehensive framework to guide the process of disengaging or deactivating AI systems that demonstrate performance or outcomes inconsistent with intended use.